nazariyg/Phred/README.md

 ## Input Filtering

 The security of a web site or web application starts with the security of its policy on input processing.
-Even if you made sure that any internal link on your site will contain fields in its query string that will exactly match the expectations for those fields on the server side, nothing prevents anyone from changing the fields to make any of them have a wrong type or to assign a field with a number that is out of the sane limits.
-Additionally, if a string value that is sent with a request is expected to be of some particular kind, for example email address, it would need to be validated as such.
+Even if you made sure that any internal link on your site will contain fields in its query string that will exactly match the expectations for those fields on the server side, nothing prevents anyone from changing a field in a request to make it have a wrong type or a value that is out of the sane limits.
+Additionally, if a string value that is sent with a request is expected to be of some particular kind, for example an email address, it would need to be validated as such.
 A failure to handle the input properly may result in an exploitable vulnerability, and not just with query strings sent in GET requests but also with POST requests or with any other HTTP method.

 With that kept in mind, Phred implements the [CInputFilter](http://htmlpreview.github.com/?https://github.com/nazariyg/Phred/blob/master/doc/classes/CInputFilter.html) class (alias `IFi`).
 An input filter works by taking in a string that, according to the data type specified at the time of the object's construction, represents a boolean, integer, or floating-point value, an ASCII or Unicode string, an email, or a URL, and after the validation and, optionally, the sanitization of the value, the filter outputs a value of the respective type.
 Since query strings in GET and POST requests are allowed to look like "name[]=value0&name[]=value1" or "name[key0]=value0&name[key1]=value1", the class also lets you filter multidimensional arrays and maps.